ggonnella/textformats/manuals/TF-Spec_language.md

 # TF-Spec: TextFormats specifications syntax

-The goal of the TextFormats library is to parse a textual representation of data and translate it into data (decoding) and vice versa (encoding).
+The goal of the TextFormats library is to parse a string representation of data and translate it into data (decoding) and vice versa (encoding).
-In order for the library to know how to access the data, the user must describe the format of the textual representation and the rules used for validating, decoding and encoding the data.
+In order for the library to know how to access the data, the user must describe the format of the string representation and the rules used for validating, decoding and encoding the data.
 This is done by writing a specification.